By: Alexis Dunn ’19

 A. Tom: “That’s what separates it from sympathy, where you just feel bad for somebody.
 Empathy is more about understanding them and what they are going through.
 We are trying to tell the whole story.”

 The team has been working closely with one of Champlain’s most qualified and experienced professors, Julia Swift.
 She has directed, written, and filmed for film and TV for a number of years.
-She is also a co-director of the film program at Champlain.

 Q. What has it been like working with Julia?